ergon/airlock-minikube-example/README.md

   -o yaml > params/microgateway-secret.yaml
 kubectl apply -f params/microgateway-secret.yaml
 ```
+### Create a secret for the MariaDB database which is used by Airlock IAM
+After proceeding the steps below, a secret with the name `mariadb-secrets` is created.<br>
+Follow the instructions below:
 * Create the secret `mariadb-secrets`:
 ```console
 kubectl create secret generic mariadb-secrets \